-On Friday, the language of the Secure and Fair Enforcement (SAFE) Banking Act was added as an amendment by the bill’s sponsor, Rep. Ed Perlmutter (D-CO).
-The bill would allow banks and other financial institutions to work with state-licensed cannabis-related businesses, which they are currently discouraged from doing.
+On Friday, the language of the Secure and Fair Enforcement (SAFE) Banking Act was added as an amendment.
+It was done by the bill’s sponsor, Rep. Ed Perlmutter (D-CO).
+The bill would allow banks and other financial institutions to work with state-licensed cannabis-related businesses.
+They are currently discouraged from doing so.

-“I will keep pushing to ensure #SAFEBanking remains in the final #AmericaCOMPETES package negotiated with the Senate,” Perlmutter tweeted. “#SAFEBanking remains the best opportunity to enact some type of federal cannabis reform this year & will serve as the first of many steps to comprehensive reform.”
+“I will keep pushing to ensure #SAFEBanking remains in the final #AmericaCOMPETES package negotiated with the Senate,” Perlmutter tweeted. “#SAFEBanking remains the best opportunity to enact some type of federal cannabis reform this year.
+And will serve as the first of many steps to comprehensive reform.”

-This is the sixth time the House has advanced SAFE Act marijuana banking reform as an amendment or as a stand-alone piece of legislation.
+This is the sixth time the House has advanced SAFE Act marijuana banking reform.
+They have done so both as an amendment and as a stand-alone piece of legislation.

-“It is imperative for the interests of public safety, transparency, and the economic viability of small cannabis businesses that this legislation is approved as soon as possible,” said NORML Political Director Morgan Fox.
-“The fact that the people’s chamber has approved this measure in various forms so many times is a clear indicator of where voters stand on this issue.”
+“It is imperative for the interests of public safety, transparency, and the economic viability of small cannabis businesses that this legislation is approved,” said NORML Political Director Morgan Fox.
+“The fact that the people’s chamber has approved this measure in various forms so many times is a clear indicator of where voters stand.”

-“The SAFE Banking Act is only the first step toward making sure that state-legal marijuana markets operate safely, efficiently, and fairly.
-But unfortunately, the sad reality is that those who own or patronize these currently unbanked businesses are still nonetheless recognized as criminals in the eyes of the federal government and by federal law,” Fox added.
+“The SAFE Banking Act is the first step toward making sure that state-legal marijuana markets operate safely, efficiently, and fairly.
+Those who own or patronize these currently unbanked businesses are still nonetheless recognized as criminals in the eyes of the federal government,” Fox added.

-Thousands of state-licensed cannabis businesses have problems finding a bank willing to business with them due to federal restrictions.
+Thousands of state-licensed cannabis businesses have problems finding a bank willing to do business with them due to federal restrictions.
 The banks are afraid of getting caught being associated with cannabis.
-Thus, many cannabis companies have problems accepting credit cards, depositing revenues, accessing loans, and writing checks to meet payroll or pay taxes.
+Thus, many cannabis companies have problems accepting credit cards, depositing revenues, accessing loans, and writing checks.
+It makes it hard to meet payroll or pay taxes.

-The Senate thus far has not voted on the SAFE Banking as a stand-alone bill nor permitted the SAFE marijuana banking language to be removed as an amendment from other legislation in conference committee to keep the federal government functioning.
+The Senate thus far has not voted on the SAFE Banking as a stand-alone bill.
+It also permitted the SAFE marijuana banking language removal as an amendment from other legislation in conference committees to keep the federal government functioning.

-A survey by Whitney Economics of 396 licensed cannabis companies reported that over 70 percent of respondents cited a “lack of access to banking or investment capital” as their top business challenge, ranking far above other challenges, such as onerous state regulations or competing with the unregulated market.
+A survey by Whitney Economics reviewed 396 licensed cannabis companies.
+It reported that over 70 percent cited a “lack of access to banking or investment capital” as their top business challenge.
+That ranked far above other challenges, such as onerous state regulations or competing with the unregulated market.

 Marijuana Banking Versus Social Justice

-While the cannabis industry is focused on issues impeding financial prosperity, social justice and criminal justice reform advocates are unhappy at the legal repercussions that remain and its disproportionate impact on Hispanics and African Americans.
+The cannabis industry is focused on issues impeding financial prosperity.
+But social justice and criminal justice reform advocates are unhappy at the repercussions that remain.
+Its disproportionate impact on Hispanics and African Americans is severe.

-Senate Majority Leader Chuck Schumer (D-NY), along with Senators Cory Booker (D-NJ) and Finance Committee Chair Ron Wyden (D-OR), have said they want to push a social justice-centered bill.
+Senate Majority Leader Chuck Schumer (D-NY), Senators Cory Booker (D-NJ), and Finance Committee Chair Ron Wyden (D-OR) said they want a social justice-centered bill.
 Still, they have yet to introduce such a bill formally.
 However, at a press conference on Friday in New York City, Schumer said he would so in April.

-Schumer tweeted on Friday that “Comprehensive federal marijuana legalization with justice for the communities most impacted by the War on Drugs—especially communities of color—is a Senate priority.
+Schumer tweeted, “Comprehensive federal marijuana legalization with justice for the communities most impacted by the War on Drugs—especially communities of color—is a Senate priority.
 With marijuana justice, the people are on our side.
 We will move forward.”

-Since the movement for cannabis legalization centered on social justice won a large victory in New York, Schumer has actively pushed a similar policy message.
+Since the social justice-centered cannabis legalization movement won in New York, Schumer has pushed a similar policy message.

-Those who have fought for a cannabis industry centered on small businesses owned by those most impacted by the War on Drugs are especially afraid of such a thing occurring.
+Those who have fought for a cannabis industry centered on small businesses owned by those most impacted by the War on Drugs are afraid of such a thing.

 If President Joe Biden used his authority to deschedule cannabis, the SAFE Banking Act would not be needed.
-Given that Biden was an ardent proponent of the War on Drugs and is dealing with a global pandemic and threats of war from Russia, it is unlikely he will do so.
+Biden was an ardent proponent of the War on Drugs.
+He is now dealing with a global pandemic and threats of war from Russia.
+Thus it is unlikely he will do so.